 See it, report it, stop it

-If someone reports a littering incident that has occurred from a vehicle, vessel or trailer, the department will investigate the incident.
-If sufficient evidence has been provided to support the complaint, a penalty infringement notice (PIN) will be issued to the registered owner of the vehicle.
-PINs for littering start at $235, refer to Queensland's littering and illegal dumping laws for further information on the different fine amounts.
+The department will investigate each reported incident of littering or illegal dumping received.
+If sufficient evidence has been provided to support the complaint, a penalty infringement notice (fine) will be issued to the registered owner of the vehicle.
+Penalty infringement notices (fines) for littering start from $243, refer to Queensland's littering and illegal dumping laws for further information on the different fine amounts.